Sharing the Load: Autonomous Multi-Rover Cargo Transport

-\section{Related Work}
+\section{RELATED WORK}

 A convoy refers to a group of vehicles or robots that move in a coordinated manner \cite{nahavandi_2022}.
-There has been a significant amount of interest in convoying for both trucking (where they are also called platoons \cite{lesch_2022} ) and military vehicles \cite{nahavandi_2022}.
+There is a significant amount of interest in convoying for both trucking (where they are also called platoons \cite{lesch_2022,feng_2024a}) and military vehicles \cite{nahavandi_2022}.

 \citet{zhao_2017} present a convoy of two or three Jeep-style vehicles that drive on gravel roads at approximately 30 km/h with maximum inter-robot distance errors of less than 10 m.
 They use a combination of shared GNSS positions fused with camera and lidar tracking of the leader.
-Their approach includes the ability of the follower to deviate from the leader's path to avoid encroaching obstacles. \citet{vasseur_2004} also follow using cameras to measure the preceding vehicles' position.
-However for long inter-vehicle distances, the lead vehicle will not be detectable by its followers.
-In this case, the leader sends data about its motion to the followers and let them use a common localization to follow.
-In essence, this is a version of multi-robot teach and repeat.
+Their approach includes the ability of the follower to deviate from the leader's path to avoid encroaching obstacles. \citet{vasseur_2004} also follow using cameras to measure the preceding vehicles' positions.
+However, for long inter-vehicle distances, the lead vehicle will not be detectable by its followers.
+In this case, the leader sends data about its motion to the followers so that they can localize in a common map to estimate the spacing.
 For large separations, path tracking is the only objective. \citet{bienemann_2025} develop a convoy using two cars driving on gravel roads.
 They use a combination of inter-robot localization and direct follower-to-leader measurements.
 While operating only using maps created with simultaneous localization and mapping (SLAM) for localization, they observe that the performance degrades by about 5 cm RMSE compared with direct measurements of the leader.